PaddlePaddle/docs/docs/guides/advanced/auto_type_promotion_en.md

 1. Type Promotion Rules in Tensor-to-Tensor

 -  In model training, computations between different data types are usually limited to floating-point types.
-To help users quickly troubleshoot type-related issues, automatic type promotion between Tensors only supports floating-point types and calculations between complex and real numbers.
-The result type is the larger of the two input types.
-More Details show in this table:
+To help users quickly troubleshoot type-related issues, automatic type promotion between Tensors will only support calculations between floating-point types, as well as between complex and real numbers.
+The principle is to return the larger data type of the two Tensors.
+More details are shown in the table below:

 +/-/* | bf16 | f16 | f32 | f64 | bool | u8 | i8 | i16 | i32 | i64 | c64 | c128 |
 :-----: | :-----: | :-----: | :-----: | :-----: | :-----: | :-----: | :-----: | :-----: | :-----: | :-----: | :-----: | :-----: |